JacobSoderblom/otto/README.md

 - Centralized HTTP error handling
 - Custom error handlers to specific HTTP status codes
 - Possibility to only use the router part
+- A easy way to decode the request body (only json for now, other formats will come later)

 ## Examples